What's happened

 How we got here

-Jessie J, known for her hit songs, revealed her diagnosis after undergoing tests for several weeks.
-She emphasized the importance of sharing her journey to support others facing similar challenges.
+Jessie J, known for her powerful vocals and pop hits, revealed her diagnosis after undergoing multiple tests.
+She emphasized the importance of sharing her journey to support others facing similar challenges and to process her own emotions regarding the diagnosis.

 Go deeper